-Coconut date balls – a vegan, gluten-free, refined sugar-free, no-bake energy balls perfect as an evening snack or as after school snack for kids.
+Coconut date balls – vegan, gluten-free, refined sugar-free, no-bake energy balls perfect as an evening snack or as after school snack for kids.
 These no-bake energy balls are quick and easy to make with minimal ingredients and procedures.
-All you need is a food processor, 4 ingredients and 5 minutes of your time.
+All you need is a food processor, 4 simple ingredients and 5 minutes.

-A great way to incorporate nuts and dates into your diet in an amazing way.
-The natural sugar from dates satisfies your sweet cravings and kids love them too.
-These are the best substitute for the sugar-laden store-bought stuff.
+These delicious bliss balls are made with basic ingredients that are easily available in any grocery store and are a great way to incorporate nuts and dates into your diet in an amazing way.
+The natural sweeteners from dates satisfy your sweet craving and kids love them too.